Horticulture (DHRT)

 Location(s): Ridgetown Campus

 This course examines common equipment used for horticultural practices.
-The student will develop the skills and knowledge to be able to maintain, adjust and repair equipment used in horticulture.
+The student will develop the skills and knowledge to be able to maintain, adjust and make minor repairs to equipment used in horticulture.
 A focus on shop practices and use of shop tools will be covered.
 This course will emphasize safety in all aspects of operation and use of equipment.

 Department(s): Ridgetown Academic